neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 ## Binary - shiba2
 This is the next challenge, running a binary that checks that the environment variable `test1234` is set to the same as `$USER`.

-The output if successful is the password for *shiba3*.
+The output, if successful, is the password for *shiba3*.

 ### Steps
 #### Create the 'test1234' environment variable and set it equal to '$USER'